Wellness weekend in Munich, Upper Bavaria: A worthwhile break

 When your wellness weekend from Munich starts on the platform

-Sometimes just a glance at the timetable is enough to feel everyday life slowly slipping away.
-No car, no traffic jams, no navigation.
-Just you, your suitcase – and the gentle hum of the train taking you out of the city and into the quiet.
-A wellness weekend from Munich is like a mini-escape from the noise, the rhythm, the "faster, further, louder" routine.
-And the best part: You don't need a car.
+Sometimes, a single glance at the timetable is enough to feel everyday life slowly melt away.
+No car, no traffic jams, no GPS.
+Just you, your suitcase, and the gentle hum of the train carrying you out of the city and into tranquility.
+A wellness weekend from Munich is like a mini-escape from the noise, the relentless pace, and the feeling that everything has to be faster, further, louder.
+And the best part: you don't need a car.
+For those who find Munich too hectic, the Chiemsee is often the quieter alternative for a wellness weekend..

 From our numerous stays in wellness hotels all over the world, we know how important and relaxing it is to plan such a break perfectly.
 Therefore, we took a look around to see what options there are in Munich and the surrounding area for a relaxing short break in a wellness hotel.